IQSS/IQSS.emacs/README.md

     in John McDonnell's
     [git tutorial](http://nyuccl.org/pages/GitTutorial/).
 3. Determine your emacs configuration directory.
-Open emacs and type `C-x f ~/ RET`.
+Open emacs and type `C-x d ~/ RET`.
 This should open a directory listing buffer.
-Note the path at the top of this file.
-This is were your `s.d` should go.
+Note the path at the very top of this file.
+This is were your `.emacs.d` configuration directory should go.
 4. Close Emacs.
 5. Back up your existing `~/.emacs` file and `~/.emacs.d` directory (e.g., rename `.emacs` to `OLD.emacs` and rename `.emacs.d` to